-Table 6: Evaluation of Environmental Responsibility in Journeys Dance Festival
+3: Evaluation of mainstreaming in Journeys Dance Festival (JDF)

-(Rating F=fully met; p= partly met; n=not met) Commitme nt to tackle issues Measuring impacts Improving impacts Sharing policy, actions and knowledge Comments Policies F N Р Р The policy was last updated in Sept 2019.
+F = fully met P = partly met N = not met Commitment to tackle issues Measuring impacts Improving impacts Sharing policy actions and knowledge Comments Policies F N Р Р The policy was last updated in Sept 2019.
 No evidence of regular monitoring and reporting environmental impacts.
-Festival programme (including venue, production, materials) F N P F Dance performances are programmed primarily for artistic quality, mainstreaming and community goals.
-Where this results in artists' national and international travel, and public transport is not feasible, it could be useful to monitor impacts through online calculators such as Julie's Bicycle.
+Festival programme (including venue production, materials) F N P F Dance performances are programmed primarily for artistic quality, mainstreaming and community goals.
+Where this results in artists' national and international Festival evaluation reports have identified key areas of success in this area, including excellent travel, and public transport is not feasible, it could be useful to monitor impacts through online calculators such as Julie's Bicycle.
 In the production process, the printing of publication materials is kept to a minimum, with a strong focus on digital promotion.
 Local distributors are used for leaflet drops in select local venues to keep delivery miles low and leaflet dropping targeted.
 On site mitigation actions are wide ranging and include the avoidance of diesel generators by choosing venues that have local power supplies available.
 Re-usable wooden signage boards are used, single- use plastics are avoided, and only re-usable or recyclable materials used for hospitality.
 Waste: Materials reduced, reused and recycled where possible.
-Promotion/com munication F Р Р P Environmental responsibilities and goals not easily identifiable on external communications.
+Promotion/ communication F n Р Р Р Environmental responsibilities and goals not easily identifiable on external communications.
 This includes website, and festival promotion literature.
 Opportunities to showcase environmental responsibilities embedded within JDF, therefore, are not maximised.
 Communications could also encourage audiences to consider their journeys (e.g. use bicycles, public transport or car share).
-Summary 18 Hours has been producing environmentally responsible events for over twenty years.
-It has therefore been ahead of its time in many respects such as minimising waste both on site and in production and promotional activities and minimising reliance on fossil fuels.
-There is an opportunity to demonstrate their leadership in this area through communicating more widely on the environmental values underpinning the event, as well as the steps 18 Hours has taken to reduce the impact at each event.
-To do this, a means of monitoring and reporting could be considered to measure against for future events.